seanpmaxwell/jet-schema/README.md

 ### Making schemas optional/nullable <a name="making-schemas-opt-null"></a>
 In addition to a schema-object, the `schema` function accepts an additional **options** object parameter.
-The values here are type-checked against the generic (`schema<"The Generic">(...)`) that was passed so you must used the correct values.
-If your generic is optional/nullable then your are required to pass the object so at runtime the correct values are parsed.<nr/>
+The values here are type-checked against the generic (`schema<"The Generic">(...)`) that was passed so you must use the correct values.
+If your generic is optional/nullable then your are required to pass the object so at runtime the correct values are parsed.

-The option `init` defines the behavior when a schema is a child-schema and is being initialized from the parent.
-If a child-schema is optional/nullable, maybe you don't want a nested object and just want it to be null or skipped entirely.
-If `init` is `null` then `nullable` must be `true`, if `false` then `optional` must be `true`.

-In the real world it's very common to have a lot of child schemas which are both optional, nullable.
-So you don't have to write out `{ optional: true, nullable: true }` over-and-over again for every child-schema, you can write `{ nullish: true }` as an shorthand alternative.
 ```typescript
 {
   optional?: boolean; // default "false", must be true if generic is optional